Free virtual event part of Native American Heritage Month celebration

 (About the Lecturer) (Flyer)

-Sealaska Heritage Institute (SHI) will sponsor a free online lecture this Tuesday on racial crises and equity as part of its series in recognition of Native American Heritage Month.
+Sealaska Heritage Institute (SHI) will sponsor a free online lecture this Thursday on sustainable development in Indigenous Southeast Alaska as part of its series in recognition of Native American Heritage Month.

-The talk, scheduled at noon on Tuesday, Nov.
-24, will be live streamed on SHI’s YouTube channel (https://www.youtube.com/c/sealaskaheritageinstitute).
+The talk, scheduled at noon on Thursday, Nov.12, will be live streamed on SHI’s YouTube channel (https://www.youtube.com/c/sealaskaheritageinstitute).
 The series, which focuses on citizens and shareholders in Alaska Native corporations and tribes, is also offered as part of a one-credit course through the University of Alaska Southeast.

 The talks are offered through the Preparing Indigenous Teachers and Administrators for Alaska Schools (PITAAS) program and funded by the Alaska Native Education Program.

 Dr. Tom Thornton is the dean of Arts and Sciences and vice-provost for Research and Sponsored Programs at the University of Alaska Southeast and senior research fellow at the Environmental Change Institute, School of Geography and the Environment, University of Oxford.
 His research interests include Indigenous and local knowledge systems and human environmental interactions, the political ecology of sustainable development and resource stewardship in complex social-ecological systems, and human adaptation to environmental change in the North Pacific, especially Southeast Alaska.